mineiros-io/terraform-aws-vpc/README.md

 ## Module Features

-In contrast to the plain `terraform_resource` resource this module has better features.
+In contrast to the plain `aws_vpc` resource this module creates a full networking stack including subnets, gateways and basic routing.
-While all security features can be disabled as needed best practices are pre-configured.
+Additional features can be enabled on demand.

-These are some of our custom features:

-- **Default Security Settings**: secure by default by setting security to `true`, additional security can be added by setting some feature to `enabled`

 - **Standard Module Features**:
   Cool Feature of the main resource, tags